vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/manage-storage-host.md

 # Manage Storage hosts

-Starting from Nebula Graph 3.0.0, setting Storage hosts in the configuration files only registers the hosts on the Meta side, but does not add them into the cluster.
+Starting from NebulaGraph 3.0.0, setting Storage hosts in the configuration files only registers the hosts on the Meta side, but does not add them into the cluster.
 You must run the `ADD HOSTS` statement to add the Storage hosts.

 ## Add Storage hosts

-Add the Storage hosts to a Nebula Graph cluster.
+Add the Storage hosts to a NebulaGraph cluster.

 ```ngql
 ADD HOSTS <ip>:<port> [,<ip>:<port> ...];